 During the waiting period, don’t start the project work yet or begin turning away new business.
 Let your client know that you’ll wait until you have the signed contract in hand (and in email) to know that the project is officially beginning.
 Setting that expectation means your client will know to sign sooner to be able to kick the project off.
 It’s also best practice to have a signed contract before you accept initial payment.
 This way, you know the client has agreed to your payment terms.
-To combine your contract and invoice into one process, use the HoneyBook’s proposal software that helps you fast-track the booking process.
+To combine your contract and online invoices into one process, use the HoneyBook’s proposal software that helps you fast-track the booking process.

 Whether your client signs their contract in-person or via email, be sure to send them a digital copy they can keep for their files.
 This way everyone has a record of what was agreed upon, should you need to revisit the contract terms.

 Sending Automatic Reminders

 Using HoneyBook, you can save time by scheduling automated contract and payment reminders throughout the project.
 Instead of having to remind your clients about payment, you can build an automated workflow using HoneyBook’s client workflow automation software that is triggered as soon as they sign the contract and agree to your payment schedule.
 Your automated emails can also include your contract boilerplate terms and other reminders, such as office hours, cancellation policies and more.